themeselection/shadcn-studio/README.md

 ## This is where shadcn/studio shines ✨

-An open-source collection of copy-and-paste shadcn components, blocks, and templates - paired with a powerful theme generator to craft, customize, and ship faster 🚀.
+An open-source & premium collection of copy-and-paste shadcn components, blocks, and templates - paired with a powerful theme generator to craft, customize, and ship faster 🚀.
 It provides a robust toolkit for building stunning, interactive user interfaces with ease.

-- **Open-source:** Dive into a growing, community-driven collection of copy-and-paste components, blocks, and templates.
+- **Open-source:** Dive into a growing, community-driven collection of copy-and-paste [shadcn/ui components]('https://shadcnstudio.com/components'), shadcn blocks, and templates.

-- **Component & Blocks variants:** Access a diverse, collection of customizable shadcn component and block variants to quickly build and style your UI with ease.
+- **Component & Blocks variants:** Access a diverse, collection of customizable [shadcn blocks](https://shadcnstudio.com/blocks) and component variants to quickly build and style your UI with ease.

 - **Animated variants with Motion:** Add smooth, modern animations to your components, enhancing user experiences with minimal effort.

+- **Landing pages & Dashboards:** Explore 20+ premium & free [Shadcn templates](https://shadcnstudio.com/templates) for dashboards, landing pages & more.
+Fully customizable & easy to use.

+- **shadcn/ui for Figma:** Speed up your workflow with [Shadcn Figma](https://shadcnstudio.com/figma) UI components, blocks & templates — a full design library inspired by shadcn/ui.

-- **Powerful theme generator:** Tailor your UI effortlessly with real-time previews, ensuring consistent, branded designs delivered faster.
+- **Powerful theme generator:** Customize your UI instantly with [Shadcn Theme Generator](https://shadcnstudio.com/theme-generator).
+Preview changes in real time and create consistent, on-brand designs faster.

+- **shadcn/studio MCP:** Integrate [shadcn/studio MCP](https://shadcnstudio.com/mcp) Server directly into your favorite IDE and craft stunning shadcn/ui Components, Blocks and Pages inspired by shadcn/studio.

+- **Shadcn Figma To Code Plugin:** Convert your Figma designs into production-ready code instantly with the [Shadcn Figma Plugin](https://shadcnstudio.com/figma-plugin).

 ## Features ✨